urda/website/_posts/2010-10-05-csharp-preprocessor-directives.md

 }
 </pre>

-&#8230;and of course #error will cause an error to be displayed in the compiler output:
+...and of course #error will cause an error to be displayed in the compiler output:

 <pre class="brush: csharp; title: ; notranslate" title="">#define DEBUG_MODE
 using System;